 - Non-owned Facebook page

-- A Facebook page that is not owned by your organization, such as a competitor's Facebook page.
-Tracking a non-owned Facebook page gives you access to the page’s posts and comments.
+- A Facebook page that is not owned by your organization, such as a competitor's Facebook Page.
+Tracking a non-owned Facebook page manually will give you access to the page’s posts and comments.

 - Non-owned Instagram account

 - An Instagram Business or Creator account that is not owned by your organization, such as a competitor's Instagram account.
 Tracking a non-owned Instagram account gives you access to the account’s posts.